Fishing Reports

 The fish are holding in their winter lies.
 Look for trout to be feeding in the slower, deeper runs for the foreseeable future.
 There is some midge and blue winged olive activity occurring midday and there are some rising fish that are targeting those midges and blue wings on the surface.
 Fish small midges, blue winged olives, sow bugs, and some other attractor patterns.
 Don’t be afraid to cover water and fish a streamer through the deeper runs and near cutbanks.
 You might be rewarded with some larger fish.

 Current snowpack in the Provo River Drainage is sitting at 69 percent of normal.
-Current water year to date precipitation is sitting at 109 percent of normal.
+Current water year to date precipitation is sitting at 82 percent of normal.
+Hopefully, this current storm cycle will bring some much needed snow to our mountains.

 Weber River Fishing Report

-The river near Coalville is currently iced over.
+The river near Coalville is currently flowing at 39 CFS.

 The low flows along the entire Weber River are not ideal for fishing.
 I would recommend angling elsewhere.

-Current snowpack in the Weber River Drainage is sitting at 70 percent of normal.
-Some good news is that due to the recent rain events, the current water year to date precipitation is the Weber River Drainage is at 116 percent of normal.
+Current snowpack in the Weber River Drainage is sitting at 48 percent of normal.
+The current water year to date precipitation is the Weber River Drainage is at 87 percent of normal.
+Hopefully, this current storm cycle will bring some much needed snow to our mountains.